whg-training/statistics-course/Genes/practicals/Genes across species/Getting_sequence_lengths.md

 [pseudoautosomal regions](https://www.ncbi.nlm.nih.gov/grc/human?filters=chr:Y#current-regions), which are often treated for analysis purposes as being on the X chromosome).

+If you feel like it, please try the following:

 **Challenge:** write a function `parse_sequences_from_gff_metadata()` that

 - takes the gff filename as argument